mzahana/siyi_sdk/README.md

     ```bash
     git clone https://github.com/mzahana/zr10_sdk.git
     ```
-* Install the CRC16 package
-    ```bash
-    cd zr10_sdk/crc16-0.1.1/
-    python setup.py build
-    sudo python setup.py install
-    ```
 * Done.
 # Usage
-* You can go back to the `zr10_sdk` directory and run the `test_*.py` scripts to learn how to use the sdk implementation
+* You can go back to the `siyi_sdk/tests` directory and run the `test_*.py` scripts to learn how to use the sdk implementation

-* To import this module in your code, copy the `zr10_python.py` script in your code directory, and import as follows, and then follow the test examples
+* To import this module in your code, copy the `siyi_sdk.py` script in your code directory, and import as follows, and then follow the test examples
     ```python
-    from zr10_python import ZR10SDK
+    from siyi_sdk import SIYISDK
     ```
 * Example: To run the `test_gimbal_rotation.py` run,
     ```bash
-    cd zr10_sdk
+    cd siyi_sdk/tests
     python3 test_gimbal_rotation.py
     ```